osoleve/Name-QuickSearch/readme.md

 convenience functions for batch processing)

 A framework for quickly locating the most likely match for a name (or other short string) in another (very large) set of names.

-Due to the heuristic it uses to speed up search, it's well suited for a first pass to reduce the population to be searched when reconciling large record sets:
-It uses maps to partition the search space to only attempt the expensive calculations on strings that share an entire token with the target string.
+Use case for which it was developed: You need to match records across two data sets using only names, but have too many records to reasonably perform string distance calculations between every pair in the cartesian set.
+QuickSearch only performs distance calculations between strings that share an entire token, making it well suited to quickly remove the low-hanging fruit.
+This in turn drastically reduces the sizes of the sets requiring a costly full scan, allowing for more iteration and experimentation on the edge cases.

-Average retrieval time (on my machine, in ghci) per item against a population of 100,000 strings is ~0.2 seconds.
+On my machine, in ghci, QuickSearch can retrieve the best matches for a string from a population of 100,000 strings in under a quarter of a second.

-Dependencies: Data.Text.Metrics

 Usage: